West Covina Small Claims Court

-You can always sue an individual West Covina Small Claims Court if they live in one of the zip codes assigned to the West Covina Courthouse.
-You can always sue a company in West Covina Small Claims Court if their business is located in one of the zip codes assigned to the West Covina Courthouse.
-To search for a list of zip codes assigned to the West Covina Courthouse click here.
+You can always sue an individual in a West Covina Small Claims Court if they live in West Covina or in Los Angeles County.
+You can always sue a business in West Covina small claims court if the business is located in West Covina or in Los Angeles County.

 You may be able to sue in West Covina Small Claims in other situations.
 For example: